dacarlin/bagel-protocol/data_reporting_guidelines.md

-# Bagel Team Guide to Reporting Data
+# Data reporting guidelines

-After you have completed production, purification, kinetic assay, and thermal denaturation assay on your batch of mutants, here's how to collect all the data into a report.
+After you have completed production, purification, kinetic assay, and thermal denaturation assay on your batch of mutants, you have a lot of data for each mutant.

+Here's how to interpret the data and write a short scientific report describing your findings.
+An example report can be found in `example_report.md`.

 For each mutant, the following things should be included.
 Each item has a one-word name, a brief description including a unit of measurement (if necessary), and an example of use.
 Sometimes there is more than one example.